 This fear goes hand in hand with what some consider to be a culture of political correctness at Wesleyan.
-Cotter Phinney ’17, a transfer student from Trinity College, who wished to remain anonymous, finds conventional liberalism and the norms on campus to be entirely separate entities.
+One transfer student from Trinity College, who wished to remain anonymous, finds conventional liberalism and the norms on campus to be entirely separate entities.

-“I consider myself liberal, but I also consider myself more conservative than the average student at Wesleyan,” he said.
+“I consider myself liberal, but I also consider myself more conservative than the average student at Wesleyan,” they said.
 “The PC culture at Wesleyan does get to me sometimes, and there are issues that I take with it.
 On the one hand, it’s important to be aware and make changes that have long been neglected.
 But, on the other hand, the PC culture can also stifle intellectual curiosity, as people aren’t allowed to ask questions, which goes against exactly what it was there for in the first place.”

 The 2016 U.S. presidential election is remarkable, however, for better or for worse, and the majority of the people around us are talking about it.
 Politics make people talk, or at least make people feel obligated to talk, according to Jolo Agard ’20.

 “I’m black, and so I feel like I have to be politically inclined in some ways,” he said.
 “I’m in the belief that, especially on the East Coast right now, it’s very trendy to pretend that you care about politics.
 After talking to international students here, I notice that talking about politics is like talking about sports.
 It’s ridiculous to me.”